Horticultural Therapy And Its Impact On Mental Health

 These activities may help people learn how to manage difficult situations, improve their self-esteem, and feel better about themselves overall.

-Vocational horticultural therapy
+Vocational horticultural therapy, like gardening

 Vocational horticultural therapy is focused on helping people learn job skills related to gardening and plant science.
 This kind of therapy may be useful for people who want to work in jobs that involve plant nurseries, garden centers, or landscaping companies.